 Local view bypasses layers, using only the selected objects when entering local view.
 Although new objects may be added while in local view.

 It’s also possible to send objects out of local view, using, which can be useful to further isolate a selection.

-Preview renders will still use lamps outside the local view, this allows you to quickly render previews without having to remember to select all lamps when entering local view.
+- While using rendered shading mode lights outside the local view are still used, this allows you to quickly render previews without having to remember to select all lights when entering local view.